JetBrains/teamcity-documentation/topics/build-configuration-template.md

 There are several ways to create a build configuration template:
 * __Manually__, like a [regular build configuration](creating-and-editing-build-configurations.md#Creating+Build+Configuration+Template).
-* __Extract__ from an existing build configuration: there is the __Extract template__ option available from the __Actions__ button at the upper right corner of the screen.
+* __Extract__ from an existing build configuration: there is the __Extract template__ option available from the __Actions__ menu in the upper right corner of the screen.
 Note that if you extract a template from a build configuration, the original configuration automatically becomes [associated](#Associating+build+configurations+with+templates) with the newly created template.

 <anchor name="BuildConfigurationTemplate-Definingdefaulttemplateforproject"/>